-History is a discipline based on interpretation, debate, analysis, and synthesis.
+History is a discipline based on synthesis, interpretation, debate, and analysis.
 Because of this, history essays are more than narrative accounts of the past.
 The purpose of a history essay is to communicate useful conclusions about past events in a purposeful and persuasive manner.
 History essays that are mere narratives of historical events without being analytical are, therefore, of limited value.
 Analytical essays are also called argumentative ones, because you are trying (which is what essayer means in French) to convince the reader of your point of view.
 The argument developed throughout the paper must be persuasive, which means that it is supported with evidence and analysis.
-This is not the same as an argument that is merely asserted, which, though often written using confident language, lacks evidence and analysis.
+This is different from as an argument that is merely asserted, which, though often written using confident language, lacks evidence and analysis.
 To make your argument as objective and persuasive as possible, use counter-arguments and counter-evidence to show why your idea is the more correct one.